-As an eligible employee, most benefits will be available the first of the month following 30 days of employment in a regular position.
+For eligible employees, most benefits will be available the first of the month following employment.

 A. Health Coverage

 The City of Greeley offers Preferred Provider Organization (PPO) self-insured medical plans that cover services such as maternity care, surgeries, hospital care, doctor's visits and prescription drug coverage.
 Claims are paid and administered through an outside company.